stanford-cs149/asst3/cloud_readme.md

 For performance testing, you will need to run this assignment on a VM instance on Amazon Web Services (AWS).
 Here are the steps for how to get setup for running on AWS.

-By now you should have already received the AWS login credentials for your group.
-If not, make a private Ed post and we will create login credentials for you.

 NOTE: __Please don't forget to SHUT DOWN your instances when you're done for the day!__

 ## Connect to VM ##